mbarkdull/FormicidaeMolecularEvolution/README.md

 the genes that are also present in the protein alignment file.
 Since our protein alignment files contain only a subset of genes, we need to filter through the nucleotide sequence files so that they too contain only this subset.
-To do this, use the Bash script `DataPAL2NALPrep`.
+To do this, use the R script `FilteringCDSbyMSA.R`.
-This script constructs an associative array of gene names that are present in the multiple sequence alignment file, then pulls the corresponding nucleotide sequences from the coding sequence file into a new, filtered output.
+This script checks whether genes in the coding sequence file are present in the multiple sequence alignment file, then pulls the corresponding nucleotide sequences from the coding sequence file into a new, filtered output.

-To run this step, just use the command: `/scripts/DataPAL2NALPrep ./scripts/inputurls`
+To run this step, just use the command: `/scripts/FilteringCDSbyMSA.R ./scripts/inputurls`

 This script will output filtered coding sequence files to the